 Yes, self-care is crucial to changing the Working Mom culture!
 If you don’t take care of yourself well how can you take care of others well?

 When you take real good care of your “self” it means sleeping well, exercising, showing more love, and having fun.
 When you do things like this do you notice how good you feel?
-How well you treat others?
-The disease to please can prevent you from caring for yourself, so address that first and then start creating your self-care plan.

 Everything begins to fall into place when you make self-care your number one priority.